-The PaintVarRotate and PaintVarRotateAroundCenter formats use a base/sequence scheme to index into mapping data; see 5.7.11.4 for details.
+The PaintVarRotate and PaintVarRotateAroundCenter formats use a base/sequence scheme to index into mapping data.
+Also, applying variation deltas to an F2DOT14 value requires special handling.
+See 5.7.11.4 for details.

 NOTE 1 Pure rotation about a point can also be represented using the PaintTransform or PaintVarTransform table.
 For rotation about the origin, this could be done by setting matrix values as follows for angle θ: